 Can my camper go home with another camper after camp?

 Absolutely, and it would warm our hearts to learn that the play date is with a new friend.
 But please add the appropriate individuals to your Authorized Pick-Up List prior to 1 p.m. if possible.
-For security purposes, your camper will not be permitted to leave camp with anyone not on that list who can provide I.D.
+For security purposes, your camper will not be permitted to leave camp with anyone not on that list even if they provide I.D.

 If you forgot your logon or have trouble adding someone to the list, or if you need to make this change after 1 p.m. during camp season, please call our main office at 847-229-9959 or 1-84-GO-GAMEON.
 We are happy to send you your login information and walk you through if need be.

 Where do I find the prices and times for Game On!?

 Under “Summer Camps” on our website, click on the camp location of choice and you will find prices, dates, and camp times.
 Our camp days run from 9 a.m. until 3 p.m.
 Depending upon the camp site, we may also offer pre and post-camp care.
 Note that at Game On!, our cost per week incorporates a sliding scale whereby the weekly tuition may decrease as the number of weeks registered increases.

 Do I have flexibility in the number of weeks my campers can attend Game On!?